-Ayahuasca is a hallucinogenic native to the Amazon.
+Ayahuasca is a hallucinogenic substance native to the Amazon.
 The brew or tea is made from the Banisteriopsis caapi vine and leaves of the Psychotria viridis shrub.
 It’s traditionally used by shamans for physical healing and in spiritual ceremonies, as well as, by some, for sorcery.

 What are Ayahuasca Retreats?

 An ayahuasca retreat is a center that facilitates an ayahuasca experience.
 These retreats provide ayahuasca ceremonies as well as all the necessities for food and lodging.

 Retreat centers vary in the range of additional services they offer.
 Other items provided could include guided nature walks, integration counseling, massage therapy, yoga, and more.
 These retreats also have different options for the length of stay and the number of ceremonies.
 Some also have other plant medicine ceremonies.

 Modern Ayahuasca Usage